Flannel moth

 The flannel moths or crinkled flannel moths (scientific name Megalopygidae) are a family of insects.
-They occur in North America (11 species) and the New World tropics.

 Distribution and habitat

-The moth occurs in North America and the New World tropics.
+There is only one species of Megalopyge in the eastern United States, although there are several throughout the Neotropics.
+Only five species of the family are known to exist in Florida: three species of Lagoa and one species each of Megalopyge and Norape.
+While 236 species of Megalopyge are found from Mexico to Argentina, only 11 species have been identified in North America north of Mexico.
+Only the New World is home to the Megalopygae.

 Life cycle and behavior

 Adult flannel moths are stout-bodied, and very hairy.
 Females have thin antennae while males' are feather-like.
 Larvae are called puss caterpillars and, with their long hairs, resemble cotton balls.
+They are eaten by green lacewing insects and the Anolis lizards.
 They have venomous spines that can cause a painful sting and inflammation lasting for several days.
 In some cases, the sting may cause headache, nausea, and shock-like symptoms.
 Perhaps the most notorious for stinging is the caterpillar of Megalopyge opercularis.
-Caterpillars have 7 pairs of prolegs, while other Lepidopterae have 5 or fewer pairs.
+Caterpillars have seven pairs of prolegs, while other Lepidopterae have five or fewer pairs.
 They feed on a wide variety of deciduous trees and shrubs.